ray-x/navigator.lua/README.md

 - Treesitter based variable/function context analysis.
 It is 10x times faster compared to purely rely on LSP.
 In most of the case, it takes treesitter less than 4 ms to read and render all nodes for a file of 1,000 LOC.

-- The first plugin, IMO, that allows you to search in all treesitter symbols in the workspace.
+- The first plugin, IMO, allows you to search in all treesitter symbols in the workspace.

 - Nerdfont, emoji for LSP and Treesitter kind